Fulop-Krisztian/netconfigs/Cisco/Firmware/Firmware types.md

 Naming convention
 ---

-Cisco categorizes firmware in multiple different ways, but the name convention remains the same across versions.
+Cisco categorizes firmware in multiple different ways, but the naming convention remains the same across versions.
 The convention is:

 `<platform>-<feature_set>-<compression>.<version>.<releasetype>`